 If you're unhappy at a new job, there's an easy way to fix it: Quit.
-Unfortunately, though, quitting isn't as cut-and-dry as it seems -- especially if you're a recent hire.
+But quitting, unfortunately, isn't as cut-and-dry as it seems -- especially if you're a recent hire.

-"Regardless of why you're halfway out the door, you don't want to burn bridges, but the fact is, there are potential repercussions to making a quick exit," says Monster contributor Daniel Bortz, to whom career coach Ryan Kahn of The Hired Group said, "If you're in a tight-knit field, word may get around that you quit unexpectedly … If that happens, future hiring managers might negatively perceive you as a job hopper, which can make your next job search more difficult."
+, in which he quotes the cautionary words of career coach Ryan Kahn from The Hired Group: "If you're in a tight-knit field, word may get around that you quit unexpectedly … If that happens, future hiring managers might negatively perceive you as a job hopper, which can make your next job search more difficult."

 To get out without damaging your reputation, treat your resignation from a new job the same as you would treat your resignation from a long-held one.
 Which is to say: Be as courteous as possible.

 That starts with doing it in person.
-"While uncomfortable, you should break the news to your boss face to face so that you're perceived as being professional," explains Bortz, who says the standard two weeks' notice also is important.
+"While uncomfortable, you should break the news to your boss face-to-face, so that you're perceived as being professional," advises Bortz, who says the standard two weeks' notice also is important.
 "Even though you've only been with the company for a short period of time, giving two weeks' notice is appropriate … But if you have the flexibility, you could offer to stay for three or four weeks, if your manager prefers it."

-Questions, Comments, Suggestions?Contact Successful Meetings Editor in Chief Vincent Alonzo with your "How To" ideas.
+Questions, Comments, Suggestions?Contact Successful Meetings with your "How To" ideas.